Oregon, United States

 1. Revie

 Revie is built on a simple, breakthrough idea that you can collect customer reviews via Whatsapp.
 It has a 5-star rating on the app store, and I couldn’t find a single complaint.
-You might want to use this app as a standalone review app, or use it in tandem with another.
+You might want to use this app as a standalone review app or use it in tandem with another.

-Use Revie to collect product reviews on Whatsapp, then moderate and publish them in minutes.
-You can even collect photos from customers, and in a way that’s convenient and fast for them.
-Since many people don’t want to bother with multiple tabs and taking time out from their day to boost your products, you should be doing everything you can to make it easy for them — this app provides a great solution.
+Since many people don’t want to bother with multiple tabs and take time out from their day to boost your products, you should do everything you can to make it easy for them.
+This app provides a great solution.

 2. Judge.me